vswarte/waygate-server/README.md

  - [ ] A fuckton of telemetry-related messaging

 ### Non-gameplay tasks
-#### Banning players
-There is currently no way of banning players from your server.
-Blocking people on steam works to keep them you from matching with these players.
-A system for banning players from the server is being worked on.

 #### Code cleanup and tidying
 A lot of the development happened as I was reversing the game, so a few parts need rewriting to be more maintainable.
 The database needs indices as an